mtotschnig/OCR/README.md

 # OCR

 This app bundles OCR functionality that can be called from other apps via Intents.
-Depending on the product flavor, it either uses [Mlkit](https://developers.google.com/ml-kit/vision/text-recognition/android) or [Tesseract](https://tesseract-ocr.github.io/).
+Depending on the product flavor, it either uses [Mlkit](https://developers.google.com/ml-kit/vision/text-recognition/android) or [Tesseract](https://tesseract-ocr.github.io/) via [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android).

 It listens for Intents with action "org.totschnig.ocr.action.RECOGNIZE" and expects an Uri pointing to a JPEG file as data.